ragavakrishnanns13/ragavakrishnanns13/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=eb6f92&lines=Hello+my+name+is+Ragava+Krishnnan)](https://git.io/typing-svg)

 # 💫 About Me:
-⚡︎ I am currently pursuing a Bachelor of Engineering in Computer Science at Rajalakshmi Engineering College in Chennai.
-As a passionate iOS and Full-stack Web developer, I am also interested in exploring Cloud Computing.<br>
+Hello there, my name is Ragava Krishnan. 🙋‍♂️
+I am a passionate Full-Stack and iOS Developer who writes clean, optimal Java code. 💻 I always seek opportunities to learn and contribute my skills to open-source projects. 🤝 Although I am interested in designing interfaces and enhancing user experience, I plan to learn more about it in the future. 🎨
+I am a team player with leadership qualities, and I possess excellent communication skills. 👥💬<br>

 ## 🌐 Socials: